tkachenkoas/spring-http-client-configuration-and-testing/The Article.md

 In this article, I will cover high-level topics (but with few small dive-ins) and provide examples for various approaches to making HTTP calls in Java, and how to test them.

 I will not be covering the topic of reactive/async clients, as it's a separate topic.
-Also, because most applications still use synchronous clients (and other blocking processing).
+Also, most applications still use synchronous clients (and other blocking processing).
 And as Java 21 is already out, might be that virtual threads will be a game-changer for choosing sync vs async clients.